avatsav/di-why/README.md

 ## 📝 Overview

-DI-Why is an experimental dependency injection library for Kotlin, created primarily for academic purposes to explore code generation techniques with Kotlin Symbol Processing (KSP).
+Nanite is an experimental dependency injection library for Kotlin, created primarily for academic purposes to explore code generation techniques with Kotlin Symbol Processing (KSP).
 This project serves as a learning tool to understand the internals of dependency injection frameworks, annotation processing and code generation in the Kotlin ecosystem.